On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

-There is nothing essential about $V$ having two columns, it can readily be generalized.
-The condition $n\ne m+2$ entered in the proof for similar reasons as the requirement $n\ge 4$ in Lemma~\ref{lema}, see also~\cite{ngm}.
+There is nothing essential about $V$ having two columns as the last part of the proof confirms.
+Note that our proof above avoids the condition $n\ne m+2$ as soon as $m>1$, contrasting the requirement $n\ge 4$ in Lemma~\ref{lema} where $m=1$.
+We point out that a similar argument works to generalize the original result in~\cite{ngm}, again when $m>1$.
 All claims of Theorem~\ref{thm5} apart from the linear independence statements are proved.